January 2019 application deadline: Dec. 28

 It separates writing from editing.

 Like many other people, you’ve probably developed the habit of editing while you write.
-This is a hard habit to break (I know, because I’ve broken it myself) but tackling each of these tasks separately is the first step to making writing more fun and a whole lot faster.
+This is a hard habit to break (I know, because I’ve broken it myself).
+Tackling each of these tasks separately is the first step to making writing more fun and a whole lot faster.
 I will give you the seven tips that worked for me and all my other clients.

 It harnesses the value of consistent action.